Low hurdles

-The last official world record holder in the event was Don Styron from Northeast Louisiana State University, whose 21.9 hand timed mark was set on April 2, 1960, in a dual meet against Louisiana State University.
+The last official world record holder in the men's low hurdles was Don Styron from Northeast Louisiana State University, whose hand-timed mark of 21.9 seconds was set on April 2, 1960, in a dual meet against Louisiana State University.
 The mark has lasted ever since.
-Modern races use Fully Automatic Timing (FAT).
-The fastest FAT time recorded is now 22.30 (with a wind of -0.6 mps) set on May 16, 2010 by Andy Turner set at the Manchester City Games in a specially arranged race, but using standard conversion, Styron's mark is still superior.
-Turner beat a time of 22.55 by Olympian Laurent Ottoz of Italy in 1995.
+Modern races use fully automatic timing (FAT).
+The fastest FAT time recorded is 22.30 s (with a wind of -0.6 m/s) set on May 16, 2010 by Andy Turner at the Manchester City Games in a specially arranged race, but after applying the standard conversion between FAT and hand-timed races, Styron's mark is still superior.
+Turner beat a time of 22.55 s set by Olympian Laurent Ottoz of Italy in 1995.
 Ottoz had bettered the automatic time of 22.63 by British Olympic medalist and multi-time World Champion Colin Jackson, who held the world record in the much more common 110 metre hurdles for almost 13 years.
-The IAAF currently recognizes three records; Styron as a hand timed mark on a straight, Turner as an automatically timed mark on a straight, and Ottoz as an automatically timed mark around a bend.
+The IAAF currently recognizes three records in this event; Styron as a hand-timed mark on a straight, Turner as an automatically-timed mark on a straight, and Ottoz as an automatically-timed mark around a bend.

-The high school record in the 180 yard low hurdles dates to 1964 when three boys, Earl McCullouch from Long Beach Polytechnic High School, Don Castronovo from Oceanside High School in Oceanside, New York and Steve Caminiti from Crespi Carmelite High School in Encino, California separately ran the 180 yard low hurdles at 18.1.
-The record was never broken and the event was discontinued in regular high school competition ten years later in 1974.
+The US high school record in the 180 yard low hurdles dates to 1964 when three boys, Earl McCullouch from Long Beach Polytechnic High School, Don Castronovo from Oceanside High School in Oceanside, New York and Steve Caminiti from Crespi Carmelite High School in Encino, California separately ran times of 18.1.
+Their record had not been broken when regular US high school competitions discontinued the event in 1974.

-Note: The Low Hurdles (on the turn) were contested, at the girls high school level, in the state of Illinois until 1985.
+Note: The low hurdles (on the turn) were contested, at the US girls high school level, in the state of Illinois until 1985.
 The following are likely the fastest times recorded.